The-Marcy-Lab-School/8-1-0-express-rest-api-model/README.md

-# Managing Data With a Model
+# Building a REST API using MVC Architecture

 In this lesson, we will introduce the Model layer to our server application design.
 At its core, a server manages data, defines API endpoints for accessing that data using CRUD operation, and provides frontend code to render a nice GUI for the user to more abstractly execute those CRUD operations.